ioreskovic/chronicler/docs/akka-http_setup.md

 When done, don't forget to close the client and terminate the actor system.

-Full example can be found in `examples/akka-http` module in `com.github.fsanaulla.chronicler.examples.akka.ClientCreation` class.
+Full example can be found in `examples` module in `com.github.fsanaulla.chronicler.examples.akka.ClientCreation` class.

 [akka-http]: (https://doc.akka.io/docs/akka-http/current/)